Rising bubbles draw surface patterns: a numerical study: Results and discussion

 \subsection{Disordered and fixed two-armed modes}

 The disordered mode is seemingly the most common situation.
-It occurs when the bubble release period $T$ is relatively large.
+It occurs when the bubble release period $T$ is relatively large ($T \gtrsim 100\,\mathrm{ms}$ in the case illustrated in Fig.~\ref{fig:patterns}).
 This mode is characterized by random pair collisions between bubbles.
 For instance, as bubble $-1$ rises to the free surface, it collides with bubble $-2$ which is already at the emergence site.
 The two bubbles are knocked away by each other in opposite directions, creating a $180^\circ$ divergence angle.
 By the time bubble 0 reaches the surface, the influence of the previous collision has vanished.
 Bubble 0 stays at the center and collides with the subsequent bubble 1, resulting in opposite emission directions that do not necessarily align with those of bubbles $-2$ and $-1$.
 As a consequence, the divergence angle jumps between $180^\circ$ and other random values (Fig.~\ref{fig:patterns}e).
 Additionally, a large $T$ results in a relatively weak liquid jet, such that the bubbles tend to aggregate near the central region of the free surface.
 Both of these features hinder the formation of regular patterns with distinguishable numbers of arms.

-The transition mechanism from the disordered mode to a fixed two-armed mode (Fig.~\ref{fig:patterns}b) is straightforward: When $T$ is decreased below a certain threshold value, bubble $-1$, after collision with bubble $-2$, does not have enough time to move far away from the center before bubble 0 rises to the free surface.
+The reason for the transition from the disordered mode to a fixed two-armed mode (Fig.~\ref{fig:patterns}b) is straightforward: When $T$ is decreased below a certain threshold value, bubble $-1$, after collision with bubble $-2$, does not have enough time to move far away from the center before bubble 0 rises to the free surface.
 Consequently, bubble 0 collides with bubble $-1$ and bounces towards the opposite direction to the latter's position vector.
 Similarly, bubble 1 is emitted in the opposite direction to that of bubble 0, following the path of bubble $-1$.
 In this way, the bubbles alternatively join two branches with a constant divergence angle of $\varphi = 180^\circ$, as depicted in Fig.~\ref{fig:patterns}(f).
+By conducting simulations with gradually decreased bubble release period, for the case shown in Fig.~\ref{fig:patterns}, this transition is found to occur at $T \approx 80\,\mathrm{ms}$.